Wuxhu11/LittleTiger/_pages/teaching.md

 nav_order: 6
 ---

 I am delighted to work with the following talents.
-Try your best, and fulfill your potential!
+Relax a little, try your best, and fulfill your potential!

 ## Bachelor
 - **Shanli Tan** (2019)